RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 checks provide information on its efficiency.

 Previously, when a new compute node was added, users had to change prometheus_targets.json to use Consul manually.
 Now, with the Consul agent integration, a new compute node can be discovered automatically.

+For more information, refer to the ROCm Data Center Tool User Guide at,

 https://github.com/RadeonOpenCompute/ROCm/blob/master/AMD_ROCm_DataCenter_Tool_User_Guide_v4.3.pdf